Ferrari Roma Spider review

 What is it like on the inside?

-Fortunately, audio and air con are controlled via a central screen, as well as providing the Apple CarPlay or Android interface.
-It’s odds-on that they’ll do most of the connectivity heavy lifting.
+The 8.4in central screen allows you to control the aircon and multimedia (though you do at least get physical switches and scrolls on the rear of the wheel to cycle between radio stations/songs and adjust the volume), as well as providing the Apple CarPlay or Android Auto interfaces that’ll do most of the connectivity heavy lifting.
 And we love the gear selector panel that mimics the open gate of classic Ferrari manuals.
 These are the elements drivers will interact with most often.

 Featured